jekhokie/raspberry-noaa-v2/README.md

 to this version 2 (keep your previous captures and make them visible).

-In addition, if you have elected to run a TLS-enabled web server, see [THIS LINK](docs/tls_webserver.md) for some additional information on how to handle self-signed certificates when attempting to visit your webpanel and enabling auth for the admin pages.
+In addition, if you have elected to run a TLS-enabled web server, see [THIS LINK](docs/tls_webserver.md) for some additional information on how to set up admin login and get your Let's Encrypt signed TLS/SSL certificate.

 To see what occurred during a capture event, check out the log file `/var/log/raspberry-noaa-v2/output.log`.